A hackathon is an event where groups of people can get together and

 2. Track your time spent working on your project.

-3. Reach 100 hours of work to qualify for the event and get flight stipends.
+3. Reach 30 hours of work to qualify for the event and unlock your project

-The main event will hopefully be hosted at the WPS Institute, in
+The main event will be hosted at the WPS Institute, in Newton, MA,

-Newton, MA, just outside of Boston.
-The event will take place from
+just outside of Boston.
+The event will take place from June 20-22,

 You sure do!
 To verify that you're actually doing work for the event,